muhammadarifftaha/ACCENNO/readme.md

 ## Introduction

-Acceno is a game of noughts and crosses, or tic-tac-toe as some regoins would call it.
+Accenno is a game of noughts and crosses, or tic-tac-toe as some regoins would call it.
 Accenno is designed to be intuitive and user friendly with a great UI and UX.
 The rules of the game are as the usual noughts and crosses.

 ## Installation